 Employer paid coverage for health, dental, and vision will end the last day of the month in which you are retiring.
 Contributions to the university sponsored TIAA retirement plan will cease upon final payouts.
 Employer paid life and long term disability Insurance will end on the last day worked.
-New health, dental, and/or Medicare and Medicare supplements should begin on the first day following the month in which the employee retirees.
+New health, dental, and/or Medicare and Medicare supplements should begin on the first day following the month in which the employee retires.

 Retirement Benefit Options

 UNI retirees have the option to continue the same plans offered to employees, UNI PPO, Blue Advantage, and Dental Plan 2 in retirement.
 Retirees are responsible to pay the full cost of the monthly premiums.
 Retirees that are Medicare eligible must enroll in Medicare Part A and Part B. Retirees enrolled in Medicare will experience a premium reduction as Medicare will become the primary insurance in retirement.
 Retirees may drop coverage at any time.
 Once coverage is waived retirees are not eligible to re-enroll.
 Spouses covered under a plan at the time of the retiree’s death may continue coverage until Medicare Eligible Age (65) unless they are eligible for another employer group plan.

 - UNI Retiree Premiums